 A statute of limitations puts a cap on the amount of time that can pass between the time of your Defense Base Act injury until when you file your Defense Base Act claim.
 In other words, you only have a certain amount of time to bring your DBA claim, or you may be barred from obtaining DBA benefits.

-Defense Base Act Statute Of Limitations
+Defense Base Act Statute Of Limitations - one year

 The Longshore Act states that the time for filing a claim shall not begin to run until you (or your beneficiary) are aware, or by the exercise of due diligence should have been aware, of the relationship between the injury or death and the employment.